 With this in mind, I hope, together with your support, we can achieve this vision and make Sabah an example to the rest of Malaysia.

-As Abraham Lincoln once said “The way to predict your future is to create it” and this is exactly what the State Government is doing.
+As Abraham Lincoln once said “The best way to predict your future is to create it” and this is exactly what the State Government is doing.